Continue reading to find out all about hunting in South Africa.

 On the other hand, there are certainly some negatives involved with hunting in South Africa.
 While there is plenty of public land available for hunting in South Africa, the majority of game is located on private land, which is often high fenced.
 This allows hunting outfitters to ensure high trophy quality among the species they have available as well as offer hunting for additional species that are not native to the area.

 While this is not a big deal to some hunters (game on a 10,000 acre high fenced ranch is free range for all intents and purposes), it is to others.
-Also, due to convenience of hunting combined with the generally excellent trophy quality available there, South Africa hunting safari prices tend to be slightly more expensive than comparable hunts offered in other countries.
-That being said, South Africa is the easiest and cheapest country on the continent to reach from the USA, which just about balances out the total cost of the trip when all things are considered.
+Also, due to convenience of hunting combined with the generally excellent trophy quality available there, South Africa hunting safari prices tend to be slightly more expensive than comparable hunts offered in other countries at first glance.

 In that same vein, some outfitters in South Africa are starting to migrate towards the “pay by the point” trophy fee scales that are common in the United States in Europe.
 In virtually every other country in Africa, the trophy fee for a given species is the same regardless of if it is a new world record or if it is a very low scoring trophy.
 Under a “pay by the point” price scale, the better quality trophy an animal is, the price is increased, often times dramatically.
 I would not say that this is a widespread practice in South Africa yet, but it is starting to become more common, especially with very desirable trophies like sable, kudu, and buffalo.